midlantica/PartySpace/README.md

 ### Sketch Interactive Wireframe
 PartySpace is a simple party organizer app that allows one to set up a party and invite friends.
-One can add venues and map geolocation.
+One can add venues, times, and map geolocations.
 - Full crud functionality
 - Wireframe and dependency graph using sketchboard
 - ERD built with dbdiagram.io